 With its history spanning hundreds of years, the Swiss watchmaking house knows a thing or two about designing timepieces that instantly become living classic and a source of, um, an inspiration for dozens of second-tier brands that try to imitate their success, but rarely achieve the target.
 Their Reine de Naples series of watches, for example, is easily recognizable thanks to its egg-shaped body and the crown ergonomically placed at 4 o’clock.
 The signature off-centered dial makes the piece quite entertaining to look at.

 Having generations-worth of design experience, Breguet easily switches from the vintage to a defiantly modern look without ruining the classic feel of the timekeeper.
 This new Breguet Reine De Naples Princesse (Ref.
 8968) is a perfect example of their prowess when it comes to industrial design.

-The usual “Breguet” hour and minute hands are still here, but the dial now features an impressive combination of textures and the pair of oversized and stylized Roman numerals at 12 and 6 hours looks a lot more energetic.
-While the aforementioned pair of timekeepers would look great in classic Rolls-Royce or Bentley, this one needs something like current Bugatti Veyron or, at least, Audi R8 with its carbon-fiber and aluminum panels to truly shine.
+The usual “Breguet” hour and minute hands are still here, but the dial now features an impressive combination of textures, and the pair of oversized and stylized Roman numerals at 12 and 6 hours looks a lot more energetic.
+While the aforementioned pair of timekeepers would look great in classic Rolls-Royce or Bentley, this one needs something like the current Bugatti Veyron or, at least, Audi R8 with its carbon-fiber and aluminum panels to truly shine.

 The watch is said to be powered by their in-house Breguet caliber 591C self-winding mechanism.
 To my understanding, this is the same cal.
 591 base movement that (with an extra moon phase and power reserve indicator module) powers their gorgeous Classique 7787 Moon Phases that was released in 2011.